-Red, Whites & Brews in the ‘Boat – June 24.
-New to Steamboat this year, the Red, Whites & Brews festival brings live music, craft beer and wine tasting to downtown Steamboat on Yampa Street along the river.
-Discounted tasting and VIP tickets available through Resort Lodging Company when you book lodging for the weekend.
-Check out information here.
+Red, Whites & Brews in the ‘Boat – June 22.
+New to Steamboat, the Red, Whites & Brews festival brings live music, craft beer and wine tasting to downtown Steamboat on Yampa Street along the river.

 to celebrate the arts.
 You can attend live theater shows, learn about photography or painting workshops and attend talks and demonstrations held by various artists.

-Yampa Valley Crane Festival – Aug 31 – Sept 2.
-The festival celebrates the magestic Sand Hill Cranes as they migrate through the Yampa Valley and features guided Crane viewings, nature & bird walks, expert speakers, films, bird art, workshops, children’s activities, a picnic and more!
-Book lodging through Resort Lodging Company and 5% will be donated back to the Colorado Crane Conservation Coalition to support the conservation of these beautiful birds.
+Yampa Valley Crane Festival – Aug 29 – Sept 1.
+The festival celebrates the majestic Sand Hill Cranes as they migrate through the Yampa Valley and features guided Crane viewings, nature & bird walks, expert speakers, films, bird art, workshops, children’s activities, a picnic and more!
+Book lodging through Resort Lodging Company and a portion will be donated back to the Colorado Crane Conservation Coalition to support the conservation of these beautiful birds.
 Check out information here.

 Haymaker Golf Course – A public golf course that plays from from 5,059 to 7,308 yards.
 It’s a great golf course with 365 degrees of mountain views, no distractions, no residential development, just good golf in the Yampa Valley.
 It has a nice practice area with a driving range, sand trap, chipping and putting green.